wluxie/mashiro-assist/README.md

 ![](images/Project_MASHIRO.png)

+An assistive program that help users with smaller tasks to broader ones, ranging from checking the weather, maps, doing a Google search, etc... through prompts or speech recognition

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.